Dream Schools

 I try to fly above it, but the wall seems to go on forever.

-I return to the path.
+I return to the path, and find two black, apprentice’s robes.

 “Why two?”
 I wonder.